w3c-social/activitypump/implementation-reports/TEMPLATE-WIP.md

 * [ ] Client discovers the URL of a user's outbox from their profile
 * [ ] Client submits activity by sending an HTTP post request to the outbox URL with the Content-Type of application/ld+json; profile="https://www.w3.org/ns/activitystreams#"
 * [ ] Client submission request body is either a single Activity or a single non-Activity Object
+  * [ ] Clients provide the object property when submitting the following activity types to an outbox: Create, Update, Delete, Follow, Add, Remove, Like, Block, Undo.
+  * [ ] Clients provide the target property when submitting the following activity types to an outbox: Add, Remove.
 * [ ] Client sumission request is authenticated with the credentials of the user to whom the outbox belongs
-* [ ] Client supports uploading media by sending a multipart/form-data request body
+* [ ] Client supports [uploading media](https://www.w3.org/TR/activitypub/#uploading-media) by sending a multipart/form-data request body

 #### Object Retrieval